 You can use your web browser as a standard streaming option, but you can also stream AT&T TV Now using any Roku device, Amazon Fire TV devices, some smart TVs, Chromecast, and most Android and iOS smartphones or tablets.

 - TV streaming media players: Apple TV (4th gen and up, 5th gen and up for 4K), Amazon Fire TV (2nd gen and up, 1st gen for Cube), Chromecast (2nd gen and up), Roku (most models)

 - Smart TVs: Samsung TV (2017 and 2018 models), Android TV (4.4 and up), Roku TV (7000X), Mi TV, Amazon Fire TV Edition smart TV (2nd gen and up), Chromecast Built-in TV

 - Mobile devices and tablets: Android (5.0 and up), iOS (10 and up), Amazon Fire (tablets)

 To learn more about AT&T TV Now’s supported devices, click here.

-You can also stream on up to 2 devices with your package, with the option of adding a third stream for a price.
+You can also stream on up to 3 devices with your package.

 Click here to learn more about AT&T TV Now’s simultaneous streaming policy.

-AT&T TV Now has a cloud DVR, but it’s limited.
-You’ll get a 20-hour DVR that is also limited to just 30 days before the videos disappear.
+You’ll get a 500-hour DVR that is also limited to just 90 days before the videos disappear.

 To learn more about AT&T TV Now’s DVR option, click here.